robmosl/rf_signal_gen/README.md

 ### TODO List and Known Issues

-handle input of scientific notation for easier entry of MHz/GHz in all functions
+handle input of scientific notation for easier entry of MHz/GHz in all functions, i.e. 32e6

 using the sig_gen tool, users can only input files as signal data - add support for raw hex input